CryptozombiesHQ/cryptozombie-lessons/en/2/3-msgsender.md

       }
 ---

-Now that we have our mapping to keep track of who owns a zombie, we'll want to update the `create_zombie` so that the zombie created to be stored by the caller address.
+Now that we have our mapping to keep track of who owns a zombie, we'll want to update the `create_zombie` so that the zombie created will be stored by the caller address.

 ## Getting the caller

-In the MultiversX Rust framework is done very easy by:
+In the MultiversX Rust framework this is done very easy by:

 ```
 let caller = self.blockchain().get_caller();